Martimiz/silverstripe-googledirections/README.md

 	GoogleDirections:
 	  use_browser_language: true

-**Note:** When using this module with the Translatable module, you may need to add this to your Page_Controller for the translations to work properly:
+When using this module with the Translatable module, it might be better disable the use of the browserlanguage

+**Note:** you may need to add this to your Page_Controller for the translations to work properly:

 	public function init() {